 The Minister for Foreign Affairs is responsible for leading Australia’s whole-of-Government international engagement to protect and advance our national security, foreign policy, economic and trade, and development interests in cyberspace.

-The ICCTES prioritises and coordinates Australia’s whole-of-Government approach to international engagement across the full spectrum of cyber affairs – including digital trade, cybercrime, cyber security, human rights and democracy online, international security, Internet governance and technology for development.
+The ICCTES prioritises and coordinates Australia’s whole-of-Government approach to international engagement across the full spectrum of cyber affairs and critical technology issues – including digital trade; cybercrime; cyber security; human rights and democracy online; international security; internet governance and technology for development.

-DFAT is also responsible for managing the Cyber Cooperation Program, which supports activities that build cyber capacity across ASEAN and the Pacific consistent with priorities identified in the ICES.
+Cyber and Critical Tech Cooperation Program (CCTCP), which supports activities that build cyber capacity across the Indo-Pacific region consistent with priorities identified in the ICCTES; together with

 Industry, Science and Technology